Residuality and Learning for Nondeterministic Nominal Automata: Discussion

 \subsection{Related Work}

-\paragraph*{Lattices and Category Theory} In~\cite{GabbayG17, GabbayLP11} aspects of nominal lattices and Boolean algebras are investigated.
+We last present some related work. \paragraph*{Lattices and Category Theory} In~\cite{GabbayG17, GabbayLP11} aspects of nominal lattices and Boolean algebras are investigated.
 To the best of our knowledge, our results of nominal lattice theory, especially the algorithmic properties (of join-irreducible elements), are new.

 Residual automata over finite alphabets have categorical characterisation~\cite{MyersAMU15} in terms of \emph{closure spaces}.
 We see no obstructions in generalising those results to nominal sets.
 This would amount to finding the right notion of nominal (complete) join-semilattice, with either finitely or uniformly supported joins, and the notion of nominal closure spaces.